guynir/fennec/README.md

 ```

 The above code snippet, binds the template 'Hello Mr. {{ name }}' to the `body` element.
 Each time the method `refresh()`
-is invoked, the template is rendered and the result is placed `body`.
+is invoked, the template is rendered and the result is placed in the `body` element.
 You can call as many times as you like to
 `refresh()`, each time with a different name - an action that will replace each time the contents of `body` with
 a new generated content.